DrewBlake/auto-shop-finder/README.md

 # auto-shop-search-app
+<h1>Summary</h1>
-app to search for auto mechanic shops in your area or specified area https://drewblake.github.io/auto-shop-search-app/
+App to search for auto mechanic shops in your area or specified area.
+It searches either using the user's device gps coordinates or a city or zip code input the user provides. https://drewblake.github.io/auto-shop-search-app/